-- ▶ Distribute Handout 1 to all participants and ask them to cross whether the given characteristics of men and women refer to gender or sex differences.
+- Distribute Handout 1 to all participants and ask them to cross whether the given characteristics of men and women refer to gender or sex differences.
 Give them 2 minutes. - Debrief with the whole group.

+rainer's Answer Keu:

-Trainer's Answer Key: Gender Sex Women are better at taking care of children Men have deeper voices than women X · X 3.
-Engineering is a profession that is better suited for men X 4.
-Women are more sensitive and emotional while men are more rational X 5.
-Men like cars and guns while women like shopping for clothes and make up Х 6.
-On average, women have less muscle and physical strength than men Х 7.
-Men are braver than women х 8.
+Genaer 302 1 1.
+Women are better at taking care of children x 2.
+Men have deeper voices than women × З. Engineering is a profession that is better suited for men × 4.
+Women are more sensitive and emotional while men are more rational x 5.
+Men like cars and guns while women like shopping for clothes and make up × 6.
+On average, women have less muscle and physical strength than men х 7.
+Men are braver than women x 8.
 Women can bear children and breastfeed while men cannot х 9.
 Men are responsible for supporting their family economically x